birdslikewires/hubitat-printer-proxy/README.md

 # hubitat-printer-proxy

-A lightweight TCP proxy that sits between your network and a printer on a smart plug controlled via the Hubitat Maker API, powering it on automatically when a print job arrives, and keeping the client happy about printer status by providing SNMP responses when it's off.
+Lightweight TCP proxy that sits between your client and a printer on a smart plug controlled via the Hubitat Maker API.
+The printer is powered on automatically when a print job arrives, and we keep the client happy about printer status by providing SNMP responses when the printer is powered off.

 ## How It Works